-Depreciation and amortisation both meant to reduce the value of the asset year by year, but they are not one and the same thing.
-The difference between the two must be appreciated.
-Writing off tangible assets for the period is termed as depreciation, whereas the process of writing off intangible fixed assets is amortization.
+Depreciation and amortisation are both meant to reduce the value of the asset year by year, but they are not one and the same thing.
+Writing off tangible assets for the reporting period is termed depreciation, whereas the process of writing off intangible fixed assets is amortization.

-Fixed assets refers to the assets, whose benefit is enjoyed for more than one accounting period.
+Long-term fixed assets refer to the assets whose benefit is enjoyed for more than one accounting period.
 Fixed assets can be tangible fixed assets or intangible fixed assets.
-The value of fixed asset tends to decrease over time.
-As per matching concept, the portion of asset employed for creating revenue, needs to be recovered during the financial year, so as to match the expenses for the period.
-And for this purpose, depreciation and amortization is applied, on the fixed assets.
+The value of fixed assets tends to decrease over time.

 Content: Depreciation Vs Amortization